A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points

-• Separation methods are used to separate different components in a sample.
+• Separation methods are crucial for isolating individual components from a mixture.

-• Other separation methods include distillation, extraction, and crystallization.
+• Other separation methods include distillation, extraction, recrystallization, filtration, and centrifugation.

 Main Concepts